Skip to main content

 Knowledge Graph

-All memory components connect into a knowledge graph with four node types:
+All memory components connect into a knowledge graph accessible via the REST API:

 • User nodes represent each player